Model airport: Airport Scale

+Aircraft Scale

+Commonly produced scales include 1:144, 1:200, 1:400 and 1:500.
+For example, Herpa's aircraft model range includes models in various scales.

+Notable Model Airports

+Knuffingen International Airport

-In 2011, what may be the world's largest model airport opened for public view at Miniatur Wunderland in Hamburg, Germany.
+In 2011, the world's largest model airport opened for public view at Miniatur Wunderland in Hamburg, Germany.
 The model, named Knuffingen International Airport, is based on Hamburg International Airport.

+Madurodam Model Airport

 Another popular park in Europe, Madurodam in the Netherlands includes a model airport featuring models of several airlines such as KLM, Emirates, Lufthansa, EVA Air, Turkish Airlines, UPS Airlines, Transavia, Thai Airways, Korean Air, Delta Air Lines, and an A380 of Singapore Airlines, alongside a DHL-branded Airbus A300.
 The Madurodam airport is based on Amsterdam's Schiphol Airport.

+JFK Model Airport

 In addition, the TWA Hotel in New York features a model airport that demonstrates the way the TWA airline's operation center used to look like at New York's John F. Kennedy Airport in the 1960s and 1970s.
 This model airport was made using TWA model aircraft and runways and buildings in the 1:400 scale.

+Online Resources

+For video-based learning, a discussion on the Model Airliner Forum recommended the YouTube channels Model Airport Diorama, Model Aviation, Aviation 18, and Yuvi Studios as "good model airport channels to watch".

+For aircraft-modelling news and information, Model Airliner Magazine covers model news, reviews, and model-airport projects.

+For discussion and advice, the Model Airliner Forum and Diecast Aircraft forum have dedicated sections for model-airport projects and discussions, while the Scale Modelling Forum covers broader scale-modelling subjects including aircraft, dioramas and buildings.